TBC-Shane/ageto-energy/README.md

 CSS is also required to enable the hover states of the various pins on the page.
 Please contact Toolbox Creative (hosting@toolboxcreative.com) should the map exceed 50 locations and we will add an additional number of locations as needed.

-The pins and tooltips are created using the following Sketch file: GlobeIllustrationBlue_DEV.
+The pins and tooltips are created using the following Sketch file: ageto_energy_globe_desktop.
 The workflow for generating this file, and then modifying it for interaction is as follows:
-1. Open GlobeIllustrationBlue_DEV using Sketch.
+1. Open ageto_energy_globe_desktop using Sketch.
 If you do not own a copy of the Sketch application, you can purchase it [here.](https://www.sketch.com/)
 2. Down the left-hand side of the application you will find a list of layers.
 Spin down the _pins_ layer and then spin down the _Pin Icons_ layer.
 3. ![Sketch Pins image](https://github.com/TBC-Shane/ageto-energy/blob/Sketch-Homepage-Globe-SOP/images/sketch_pins.png)
 4. Duplicate one of the existing pin layers by right-clicking on the layer name (e.g. `Location_24`) and selecting Duplicate.
 Rename it in the layers panel to the next location number in the string.
 For example, if there are 24 existing pins, rename your pin layer to `Location_25`. **The naming of each of the layers in this walkthrough is crucial to saving time and to maintaining an orderly and programmable file structure when output as an SVG file.**